-Over the past decade, the ministry has lost more than $150 million in unpaid fines, said Simon Cantin.
-Cantin, also a director for the Offences & Fines Office in Quebec City, said the situation lead to an entire re-organization.
+Over the past decade, the ministry has lost over $150 million in unpaid fines, said Simon Cantin.
+Cantin, also a director for the Offences & Fines Office in Quebec City said the situation lead to an entire re-organization.
 An initiative began several years ago to streamline the two separate offices into one organization that is now responsible for both the collecting of fines and offences.

 But whether or not this will increase revenues remains to be seen, as one analyst remains sceptical.

-“Historically, it’s been neutral, they haven’t seen it go up or down…With the cost of running the site and the increased revenue, it’s usually a wash,” said Christopher Baum, vice-president of e-government at the Gartner Group in Stamford, Conn.
-He said this is a case of the provincial government following the federal initiative to have services on-line by the end of 2003.
-“Since there is such a strong federal push to get Canadian services on-line that is really raising the expectations across Canada to the provinces to do the same thing.”
+“Historically, it’s been neutral, they haven’t seen it go up or down…With the cost of running the site and the increased revenue, it’s usually a wash,” said Christopher Baum, the vice-president electronic and e-government at the Gartner Group in Stamford, Conn.
+He said this is a case of the provincial government following the federal initiative to have services online by the end of 2003.
+“Since there is such a strong federal push to get Canadian services online that is really raising the expectations across Canada to the provinces to do the same thing.”
 At the same time, he believes it is exactly that push that will lead to the success of the program in the long run.